Bhutan Itinerary for 7 days and FAQ's

 Places to visit in and around Punakha, Bhutan:

-Bhutan Itinerary: Day 4 – Spend the day exploring Punakha’s other attractions.
-River rafting is available on the Pho Chhu and Mo Chhu rivers.
-Getting up early to go on a short hike to Chin Lhakang Temple is another option.
-Another night in Punakha.
+Spend the day exploring the rest of Punakha’s attractions.
+Rafting is permitted on the Pho Chhu and Mo Chhu rivers.
+Alternatively, wake up early and go on a short trek to Chimi Lhakhang Temple.
+It is known for inducing fertility in all visitors who come here hoping to have a child.

-Bhutan Itinerary: Day 5 – Return to Paro.
-The drive will take approximately four hours.
-The scenery is breathtaking, with mountains on one side and a river on the other.
-The quaint little town has an old-world charm with traditional houses, paddy fields, and untouched beauty.
-In Paro, you can go mountain biking, rafting, or hiking.
-Stay the night in Paro.
+Head back to Paro.
+The journey will take about four hours.
+With mountains on one side and a river on the other, the panorama is stunning.
+The quaint little town exudes old-world charm, complete with traditional houses, paddy fields, and natural beauty.
+Mountain biking, rafting, and hiking are all available in Paro.
+Stay in Paro for the night.

-PS – If you want to take a day trip from Paro to the idyllic Haa Valley, you should arrive on the fourth night so that you can leave for Haa Valley early.
-It takes about two hours to drive from Paro to Haa Valley.
+PS – If you want to take a day trip from Paro to the idyllic Haa Valley, you should arrive on the fourth night so that you can leave early.
+The drive from Paro to Haa Valley takes about two hours.

 Top Places to visit in and around Paro, Bhutan: